infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 When building a component of this scale, there are two major opposing forces:

  * adding functionality
- * keeping the component (and the API) simple.
+ * keeping the component (and the API) simple

-We're trying to reconcile both with Infinite Table so we've built everything with composition in mind.
+We're continually trying to reconcile both with Infinite Table, so we've built everything with composition in mind.

 <Note>

-A practical example of composition is favoring function props instead of boolean flags or objects.
+A practical example of composition is favouring function props instead of boolean flags or objects.
 Why implement a feature under a boolean flag or a static object when you can expose a functionality via a function prop?
 The function prop can be used to handle more cases than any boolean flag could ever handle!

 </Note>

-A good example of composability is the <PropLink name="groupColumn" /> prop - it can be a column object or a function.
-It control the columns that are generated for grouping:
+A good example of composability is the <PropLink name="groupColumn" /> prop which controls the columns that are generated for grouping.

+It can be either a column object or a function:

  * when it's a column object, it makes the table render a single column for grouping (as if <PropLink name="groupRenderStrategy" /> was set to `"single-column"`)
  * when it's a function, it behaves like <PropLink name="groupRenderStrategy" /> is set to `"multi-column"` and it's being called for each of the generated columns.